-It is for practising teachers, focusing on the development of knowledge, skills and understanding in the key aspects of teaching and learning.
-It is inclusive and relevant to all teaching and learning contexts: from primary and secondary general education, to vocational education and training, and to further, adult and higher education.
-It helps candidates to explore and apply new ideas in their own context, integrate new approaches in their own practice, and demonstrate their professional development as reflective practitioners.
+They are for practising teachers, focusing on the development of knowledge, skills and understanding in the key aspects of teaching with digital technologies.
+They are inclusive and relevant to all teaching and learning contexts: from primary and secondary general education, to vocational education and training, and to further, adult and higher education.
+They help candidates to explore and apply new ideas in their own context, integrate new approaches in their own practice, and demonstrate their professional development as reflective practitioners.